TomWBush/TabNav/README.md

 ## Installation
-First, clone TabNav repository.
+1. clone TabNav repository.

     $ git clone https://github.com/TomWBush/TabNav.git

-Then, open chrome://extensions/ on your Chrome Browser.
+2. open chrome://extensions/ on your Chrome Browser.

-If you haven't turn on Developer mode, turn it on in the upper-right corner.
+3. turn on Developer mode in the upper-right corner.

-Click Load unpacked on the upper-left corner, and select TabNav folder.
+4. click Load unpacked on the upper-left corner.

+5. single-click TabNav folder, and click on Select Folder.